okta/okta-oidc-js/packages/okta-react/README.md

 ### `SecureRoute`

 `SecureRoute` ensures that a route is only rendered if the user is authenticated.
 If the user is not authenticated, it calls `onAuthRequired` if it exists, otherwise, it redirects to Okta.

-`SecureRoute` is specific to `react-router`.
+`SecureRoute` integrates with `react-router`.
 Other routers will need their own methods to ensure authentication using the hooks/HOC props provided by this SDK.

 ### `LoginCallback`

-`LoginCallback` handles the callback after the redirect to and back from the Okta site.
+`LoginCallback` handles the callback after the redirect to and back from the Okta-hosted login page.
 By default, it parses the tokens from the uri, stores them, then redirects to `/`.
 If a `SecureRoute` caused the redirect, then the callback redirects to the secured route.
 For more advanced cases, this component can be copied to your own source tree and modified as needed.

 ### `withOktaAuth`

 `withOktaAuth` is a [higher-order component][] which injects an `authService` prop and an `authState` prop into the component.
 Function-based components will want to use the `useOktaAuth` hook instead.
 These props provide a way for components to make decisions based on auth state or to call [Auth Service][] methods, such as `.login()` or `.logout()`.
-Components wrapped in `withOktaAuth()` need to exist inside a `<Security>` component to have the necessary context.
+Components wrapped in `withOktaAuth()` need to be a child or descendant of a `<Security>` component to have the necessary context.

 ### `useOktaAuth`

 `useOktaAuth()` is a React Hook that returns an object containing the [authState](#authState) object and the [authService][] object.
 Class-based components will want to use the [withOktaAuth](#withOktaAuth) HOC instead.
 Using this hook will trigger a re-render when the authState object updates.
-Components calling this hook need to exist inside a `<Security>` component to have the necessary context.
+Components calling this hook need to be a child or descendant of a `<Security>` component to have the necessary context.

 #### Using `useOktaAuth`
 ```jsx